addap/master-thesis/documents/draft/main.md

 #### `Fiber.fork_promise`

-This is the most basic way to create a new fiber and the only one we model in our case study.
+This is the basic way to create a new fiber in Eio and the only one we model in our case study.
-It will create a new promise and spawn the provided function as a new fiber using the `Fork` effect.
+It will create a promise and spawn the provided function as a new fiber using the `Fork` effect.
 When `f` is reduced to a value `result`, it will fulfill the promise with that value and signal all fibers waiting for that result to wake up.
-The major difference to the implementation of de Vilhena is that promises are entirely handled by the fiber, and not in the effect handler code of the scheduler.
+The major difference to the implementation of de Vilhena is that promises in Eio are entirely handled by the fiber, and not in the effect handler code of the scheduler.
 This achieves a better separation of concerns and simplifies the logical state needed for the proof.

 ```ocaml